 I want to grow as a writer.
 My plan is to show up here every day and write something.

 I’m told that I need the practice.
 And that something magical happens when you just write.
 So I’ve decided to take on a daily writing challenge.
 I’m going to write here every day.
-I’ll be using some preset prompts, but the topic may vary.
-Or not.
+I’ll be using some prompts.

-After 21 days of writing like this I’m going to look back at what I’ve written.
+After 21 days, I’m going to look back at what I’ve written.
 I’ll see what themes emerge.
 I’ll find my voice.
 Writing every day will be a habit, and I’ll train my brain to think like a writer.
-That’s the idea.
+Well, that’s the idea anyway.

 Here’s what I know about writing: